Time to Give, Gather, and Grow. Join us for the 2026 Launch of the Women Inspired Network!

 Keep up to date with all the latest happenings at Starved Rock Country Community Foundation

-Here’s what we are covering in February’s Trending Topics 2: Real estate
+Here’s what we are covering in March Trending Topics 2: Two recent

 Ranging from scholarships for the arts to community grants, SRCCF is a collection of resources given by generous donors to support education, health care, childcare, economic development, tourism, conservation, beautification and to meet the needs of our communities at large.